Must-have tools for every mechanic, based on personal experience. Check out this list for the best tools for the mechanic!

 Did you know that there is a tightness specification for every nut and bolt on your vehicle?
 Too loose, and the part can fall off.
 Too tight, and the threads can be damaged, leaving you susceptible to problems in the future.

-Don’t risk it!
-Use a torque wrench and get the proper tightness for every nut.
-I bought this torque wrench and I’ve been really happy with it.
 I use it for everything from brakes to bearings.
 If your mechanic doesn’t have one of these, it will change the way maintenance is done on your vehicles.
 Everything just goes more smoothly when nuts are torqued properly.
-Pick this one up on Amazon.

 And as a Bonus, #11: